blueslurpee/netsci-final-project/README.md

-# MINF4573 Network Science - Herbstsemester 2021
+# MINF4573 Network Science Final Project - Herbstsemester 2021
-# Final Project
 ### Corey Bothwell, Maria Helena Margareta Pelli, Pascal Liniger

 We analyse the following ERC-721 token networks for their network properties in order to investigate the interplay their interplay and relationship to price movements.